benpollarduk/BP.AdventureFramework/docs/docfx/docs/getting-started.md

 ```

 ### Creating the game
-The game now has all of the required assets and logic it just needs some boiler plate to tie everything together before it is ready to play.
+The game now has all the required assets and logic it just needs some boilerplate to tie everything together before it is ready to play.

 A **GameCreationCallback** is required to instantiate an instance of a **Game**.
 This is so that new instances of the **Game** can be created as required.